WasifBoomz/Sonic-Creator-Ultimate/README.md

 # Sonic Creator Ultimate
- An early mod loader for Sonic Colors Ultimate.
+ This is simply a mod loader/packer for Sonic Colors Ultimate.